States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Formation and Utilization of IDSRs

-Given a question with a token length of \textit{l}, we construct an attention mask $\mathbf{M}_{l,i}$, as depicted in Figure \ref{fig:attnmask}, to mask the first \textit{i} tokens of the question from the subsequent tokens.
-We term the $(i + 1)^\text{th}$ token the \textit{Attention Bridge}, as the IDSRs formed on this token serve as the sole conduit for information relay between the prefix and the suffix.
-This enables verification of LLMs' utilization of IDSRs, rather than re-attending the prefix and performing the calculation at the final token position at once.
-Specifically, we set the second addition sign (or the equal sign, in cases with only two numbers) as the \textit{Attention Bridge} through which IDSRs pass.
-We then test Qwen-72B's ability to provide exact answers to consecutive 1-digit additions involving 2 to 10 numbers under this setting.
+Given a question with token length \textit{l}, we construct an attention mask $\mathbf{M}_{l,i}$, as depicted in Figure \ref{fig:attnmask}, that prevents tokens after position \textit{i} from attending directly to earlier tokens.
+We term the token at position \textit{i} the \textit{Attention Bridge}: subsequent tokens can attend to this token but not to the masked prefix, making the bridge the only route permitted by the intervention for information from that prefix.
+Specifically, we set the first addition sign, immediately following the first addend, as the \textit{Attention Bridge}.
+Subsequent tokens cannot attend directly to the first addend but can attend to this bridge.
+We then test Qwen-72B's ability to provide exact answers to iterative 1-digit additions involving 2 to 10 numbers under this setting.

 \paragraph{Results.}